schedjoules/iOS-SDK/Example/README.md

 	// [CalStoreController sharedController].authorizationToken = <# Your AuthorizationToken Here #>;

-If you don't have an AuthorizationToken/API key, contact support@schedjoules.com.
+Contact us at support@schedjoules.com if you don't have an AuthorizationToken/API key.

 ## Enable In-App Purchases Optionally